zikzak-ai/kreuzberg/docs/getting-started/installation.md

 pip install "kreuzberg[paddleocr]"
 ```

-!!! warning "Python Compatibility"

-    PaddleOCR is only available on Python 3.12 and below.
-PaddlePaddle does not support Python 3.13 and above.

 ### Chunking

 Chunking is an optional feature - useful for RAG applications among others.
 Kreuzberg uses the excellent `semantic-text-splitter` package for chunking.
 To install Kreuzberg with chunking support, you can use: